Skip to main content

 Webhook Subscriptions

-Wallet payments require that you subscribe to transaction webhooks to receive asynchronous updates on payment statuses, since a Sticth wallet payment has no associated payment request.
+Wallet payments require that you subscribe to transaction webhooks to receive asynchronous updates on transaction status changes.

-If the subscription is successfully created, the body returned by the request will look like the sample in the Example Response tab in the widget above.
+If the subscription is successfully created, the body returned by the request will look similar to the sample in the Example Response tab in the widget above.

-The webhook will contain important information regarding the payment, including the selected wallet provider, the transaction retrieval reference number (RRN) (used for reconcilliation), and external reference.
+The webhook will contain important information regarding the transaction, including the selected wallet provider, the transaction retrieval reference number (RRN) (used for reconcilliation), external reference, and nonce.

 For more information on receiving webhook events, listing active webhook subscriptions, unsubscribing from webhooks and validating signed webhook subscriptions, please visit the Webhooks page.